 The eco challenge provides a creative way for young people to engage with Jersey’s climate emergency.
 We are asking young people to create something which will express their views on Jersey’s climate crisis.
 This can be either written or visual.

-Eco active would like to encourage young people to take part creatively in the new eco challenge.
-This will allow young people to share their creative views of the climate and biodiversity crises here in Jersey.
+eco active introduced the eco challenge to encourage young people to express their views on climate change.
+This was to allow young people to think creatively about the climate and biodiversity crises here in Jersey.

-We would like young people to think outside of the box and communicate using any visual or written medium they like.
-This could be anything from photography, painting, poetry, short stories or film.
-Students can submit more than one creative piece, but all work entered must be their own.
+Young people were encouraged to think outside of the box and communicate using any visual or written medium.
+This included photography, painting, poetry, short stories and film.

-The eco challenge is open to all secondary school aged children, aged 11 to 18.
+The eco challenge was open to all secondary school aged children, aged 11 to 18.

-There are three judging categories based on school year groups:
+There were three judging categories based on school year groups:

 category 1: Years 7 to 9

 category 2: Years 10 to 11 (GCSE, or equivalent)